Podcast Starter Kit: 7 Things You Need in 2023

 Try to release new episodes on a regular schedule so that your audience knows when to expect them.

-If you take too long between episodes, people may forget about your show or lose interest altogether.
+If you take too long between episodes, people may forget about your show or lose interest.

 Create Transcripts And Show Notes For Each Episode